angular-material-extensions/select-country/README.md

 </mat-select-country>
 ```

-only 5 countries will fetched!
+only 5 countries will be fetched!

 ### Change language dynamically - use the `language` property
 ```html